shrapp/pyquil-noise-simulation/README.md

 # To us

-insert fidelity, add pragma if gate isn't found - V
+V - insert fidelity, add pragma if gate isn't found

 Investigate Riggeti's implementation KrausModel NoiseModel

 conditional delay in decoherence_only_on_targets

-one parameter to control noise intensity
+V - one parameter to control noise intensity

 presentation